DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/10 Local Array.md

 ---

 If you plan to update the data or need to handle data-related events, wrap the array in an [ArrayStore](/api-reference/30%20Data%20Layer/ArrayStore '/Documentation/ApiReference/Data_Layer/ArrayStore/').
 You can use the store's [key](/Documentation/ApiReference/Data_Layer/ArrayStore/#key) option instead of the widget's **keyExpr** to specify the key field.
-Data objects from the **ArrayStore** can be shaped (filtered, sorted, grouped, etc.) in the [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/').
+You can further wrap the **ArrayStore** in a [DataSource](/api-reference/30%20Data%20Layer/DataSource '/Documentation/ApiReference/Data_Layer/DataSource/') if you need to filter, sort, group, and otherwise shape the data.

 The following example declares an **ArrayStore**, wraps it in a **DataSource**, and binds the [DataGrid](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/Overview) widget to this **DataSource**: